SkylineCommunications/dataminer-docs/connector-help/connector_help/Bridge_Technologies_RDP.md

 # Bridge Technologies RDP

-Driver for Skyline DataMiner that can be used to configure a Bridge Technologies probe to take a stream, that is available on the video network, and do Relay over IP through the operations network using the RTP protocol or record it.
+This connector can be used to configure a Bridge Technologies probe to take a stream, that is available on the video network, and do Relay over IP through the operations network using the RTP protocol or record it.

 ## About

-This is a small driver with only the Return Data Path (RDP) feature impemented for Bridgetech probes.
+This is a small connector with only the Return Data Path (RDP) feature impemented for Bridgetech probes.
 This feature makes it possible to configure a probe to forward a specific stream to a specific destination.
 This functionality is available in probes with software version 4.2 and higher.
 From version 5.0 and higher, it is also possible to make the probe record locally via the Eii.

 If the requested stream is not already monitored by the probe, a temporary stream called RTP_STREAM is created provided all 260 probe slots are not used already.